Suggestion: Watch the 5 minutes video tutorial before reading this article

 - Property tax

-If you hold the property for less than 5 years, it’s considered as short term and you need to pay a total rate of 39%.
+If you hold the property for less than 5 years, it’s considered a short term and you need to pay a total rate of 39%.

 The above rates also include the municipality tax.

-Buying a house in the countryside in Japan (rural areas)
+Buying a House in the Countryside of Japan

-Young locals move to the bigger cities, like Tokyo, in vast numbers.
-This brings many opportunities as you have great chances to find good deals in the Japanese countryside.
+Young locals move to the bigger cities in great numbers.
+This brings many opportunities to foreigners that look for under-valued and old houses in the Japanese countryside.

 Some of the houses are old and can be a bit torn down, so be prepared to roll up your sleeves or hire someone to do the work for you.